erik-ayala/erik-ayala/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on Spring.
+- 🔭 I’m currently working on Capstone, it will be an App that builds the fitness community!
 - 🌱 I’m currently learning how to create a fully functional blog site!
 - 👯 I’m looking to collaborate on whatever, let's collab!
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/erik-ayala/">LinkedIn!</a>